 There are also spots in the island that will remind of you of its heyday and how it has survived the onslaught of global visitors and mainstream tourism.
 One particular spot I love is Real Coffee and Tea Café.
 Whenever I visit Boracay, I refuse to leave the island without paying the coffee shop a visit.

 Mother and Daughter Story

-They were the only Boracay establishment that served coffee, tea, and homemade pastries like brownies and cookies.
-Through trial and error, they came up with the now famous calamansi muffin, a basic recipe tweaked to have a zest of the native citrus fruit.
+Back then, they were the only Boracay establishment that served coffee, tea, and homemade pastries like brownies and cookies.
+Through trial and error, they came up with the now famous calamansi muffin.

 It’s been over 20 years since Mama Lee and Nadine called Boracay home.
-Real Coffee has moved from its original ’90s location in Station 2 to a more intimate location in Station 1, and beginning September 2013, back to Station 2.
+Real Coffee moved from its original ’90s location in Station 2 to a more intimate location in Station 1, and then back to Station 2 beginning September 2013.

 New Place, Same Feel

-It’s now found on the second floor of Sea World, which although isn’t as eye catching on the outside as its former location, still has the same homey ambiance when you enter.
+It’s on the second floor of Sea World, which although isn’t as eye catching on the outside as its former location, still has the same homey ambiance when you enter.